Code-Institute-Submissions/milestone-01/README.md

 ### Known issues
 - The parallax background on Music and Video sections are not working on some mobile devices.
+- The contact form is not working since there is no back-end code provided.
+It is out of scope of the project.
 - There are some `ERR_BLOCKED_BY_CLIENT` error when the Chrome DevTools > console is open.
 This error is related to the ad-blocker app on the browser.
 See more detail about it here: https://stackoverflow.com/questions/23341765/getting-neterr-blocked-by-client-error-on-some-ajax-calls/